SNAP Benefits in Massachusetts: How to Apply and Qualify

 Eligibility Criteria for SNAP in Massachusetts

-To determine your Massachusetts SNAP benefits eligibility, you'll need to meet several requirements set by the state.
+To determine your Massachusetts SNAP benefits eligibility, you need to meet several requirements related to your income, residency, and work status.

-• Income Limits: Most households must have a gross monthly income at or below 200% of the federal poverty level, though different rules apply to households with an elderly or disabled member.
+• Income Limits: Most households must have a gross monthly income at or below 200% of the federal poverty level, but households with an elderly or disabled member have different income and asset rules.

-• Residency Requirements: You must live in Massachusetts to apply for SNAP benefits eligibility for Massachusetts through your local Department of Transitional Assistance office.
+• Residency Requirements: You must live in Massachusetts to determine your SNAP benefits eligibility for Massachusetts and apply through the Department of Transitional Assistance office serving your address.

-• Citizenship Status: Benefits are available to U.S. citizens and certain qualified non-citizens, and non-citizen parents may apply on behalf of eligible children.
+• Citizenship Status: Benefits are available to U.S. citizens and certain qualified non-citizens, and you can apply for eligible U.S. citizen children even if you are a non-citizen parent.

-• Work Requirements: Most adults must follow SNAP work rules, with specific requirements for Able-Bodied Adults Without Dependents (ABAWDs) to receive long-term benefits.
+• Work Requirements: Most adults must follow general work rules, while specific requirements apply to Able-Bodied Adults Without Dependents (ABAWDs) to receive benefits long-term.

 Download Benny app to save on groceries